vishugoyal247/Jupyter_firefox_container/README.md

 HELLO CONNECTION
 I am back with some new surprising item i.e DOCKER IMAGES with code you can refer that code and learn and create you own repo on hub.docker .com

-Image contains: ( firefox, ifconfig, centos, jupyter, python3 ).
+Image contains: ( firefox, ifconfig, centos, jupyter, python3, anaconda ).
 I hope you will enjoy this images with code

 You can pull the image : docker pull vishu03/jupyter-firefox:latest